zengulus-d-and-d-tools/5e-unified-roller-base/docs/PlayerSheet.md

 - **Data & Creator** – `card-io` handles import/export/reset plus Discord toggles.
 The creator overlay walks you through race/class ability assignments, auto-fills skill proficiencies, and seeds the base sheet.

 ## Automation & Sync
-- **Unified Store** – All inputs sync to `RTF_STORE`, so character data moves with you to the GM dashboard, hub, or requisition tools when relevant.
+- **Standalone Sheet Store** – Character data is stored in the sheet’s own local bundle (`unifiedSheetData.json`) and supports multiple character profiles.
+It does not auto-sync into `RTF_STORE`.
+- **Portability** – Use the sheet’s import/export controls when moving characters between browsers/devices.
 - **Discord Hooks** – Provide any webhook URL to push rolls using spoiler tags (Secret option piggybacks on the command console's 👁 toggle).
 - **Theme Controls** – Every sheet honors the global accent picker and background cycler so you can keep the table on-brand.